-AMAZING GRACE…The oval and infield at Estadio Olimpico Umiversitario was busier than a desert cobra at a mongoose convention on this seventh day of Olympic Track and Field.
-There’d be lots of relay heats, for both men and women, that were qualifying in either the 4 x 100 meters baton carry or the lengthier 4 x 400 metered version.
-Decathletes would pick right back up from where they’d left off on the preceding day, while the women raced around the track for an astonishing, two entire laps.
+AMAZING GRACE…The oval and infield at Estadio Olimpico Universitario was busier than a desert cobra at a mongoose convention on this seventh day of Olympic Track and Field.
+There’d be many relay heats qualifying for both men and women in either the 4 x 100 meters baton carry or the lengthier 4 x 400 metered version.
+Decathletes would pick right back up from where they’d left off on a preceding day, while the women raced around the track for an astonishing two entire laps.

-The distaff 800 was first held in the 1928 Games of Amsterdam, but while a number of the competitors had collapsed upon completion, there’d be a half mile Oly hiatus until the event was re-instituted in 1960.
+The distaff 800 was first held in the 1928 Games of Amsterdam, but while a number of the competitors had collapsed upon completion, there’d be a half-mile Oly hiatus until the event was re-instituted in 1960.
 It was deemed “unhealthy” for women to run quite so far.
 Doctors agreed that endurance racing would make women “old too soon.”
-One of those ‘when fact is stranger than fiction’ moments for sure.
+One of those ‘when the fact is stranger than fiction moments for sure.
 One might note that the 800 meters would be the furthest that women would run at the Olympic Games until the 1500 meters was added in 1972.
-And, the addition of the marathon would take yet three more Olympiads.
+And the addition of the marathon would take yet three more Olympiads.

 Growing up in the downtrodden inner city of Cleveland, Ohio, a young Madeline Manning was diagnosed at an early age with spinal meningitis.
 She spent an enormous part of her upbringing being quite sickly and was awkwardly shy because of it.
-Not at all athletic, the young Manning’s talents were first discovered during one of President Kennedy’s Council on Youth Fitness testings.
-Madeline, much to her own surprise and delight, could run…really run.
-She’d be recruited to anchor the sprint relay for the Cleveland Rec and Park track team in 1964, where it soon become evident that not only was she speedy, but had a certain stamina too.
+Not at all athletic, the young Manning’s talents were first discovered during one of President Kennedy’s Council on Youth Fitness tests.
+Much to her own surprise and delight, Madeline could run…really run.
+She’d be recruited to anchor the sprint relay for the Cleveland Rec and Park track team in 1964, where it soon became evident that she was speedy and had certain stamina too.
 Her first effort over 440 yards resulted in an eyebrow-raising time of 59 flat.
 At the ripe young age of just 16, she’d turn a full lap in 55.0 seconds…it was unheard of.
-Two years later she traveled on a Greyhound bus to Nashville in order to attend the college that was originally known as, the Tennessee Agricultural & Industrial State Normal School for Negroes, when first established in 1912.
-At Tennessee State College, Madeline was delivered into the welcoming arms of legendary coach, Ed Temple.
+Two years later, she traveled on a Greyhound bus to Nashville to attend the college originally known as the Tennessee Agricultural & Industrial State Normal School for Negroes, when first established in 1912.
+At Tennessee State College, Madeline was delivered into the welcoming arms of legendary coach Ed Temple.
 Under his tutelage, Madeline Manning would blossom into one of the greatest Tennessee Tigerbelles…ever.

-Just prior to these Games, at a meet in London on July 20th, Yugoslavian middle distance standout, Vera Nickolic, set a new world record over 800 meters in a time of 2:00.5.
+Just before these Games, at a meet in London on July 20th, Yugoslavian middle distance standout, Vera Nikolic, set a new world record over 800 meters in a time of 2:00.5.
 Manning, the American record holder, owned a PB of 2:01.6.
-She and Nickolic had met once before.
-In that contest, the Yugoslav intentionally elbowed her Yankee competitor so hard, that Manning had been relegated to the infield.
+She and Nikolic had met once before.
+In that contest, the Yugoslav intentionally elbowed her Yankee competitor so hard that Manning had been relegated to the infield.
 But not for long.
-Miraculously, Manning got back on track, literally and figuratively, chased down Nickolic and then nipped her for first, right at the finish line tape.
+Miraculously, Manning got back on track, literally and figuratively, chased down Nikolic, and then nipped her for first, right at the finish line tape.
 Mexico City loomed as a grudge match between the two.

-The semi-finals were held on Thursday with finals scheduled for Saturday.
+The semi-finals were held on Thursday, with finals scheduled for Saturday.
 There were four heats.
-Nickolic was in the first one while Manning drew the fourth.
-Inexplicably, 300 meters into her race, Nickolic ran off the track, through the tunnel and out into the streets due to some sort of mysterious stress.
-A bewildered Manning who had witnessed this oddity, kept her focus and eye on the prize, while easily qualifying through to the finals.
-Fast forward two days and Manning in lane eight, anxiously awaited to get things started.
+Nikolic was in the first one, while Manning drew the fourth.
+Inexplicably, 300 meters into her race, Nikolic ran off the track, through the tunnel, and out into the streets due to some sort of mysterious stress.
+A bewildered Manning who had witnessed this oddity kept her focus and eye on the prize while easily qualifying through to the finals.
+Fast forward two days, and Manning, in lane eight, anxiously awaited to get things started.
 ‘How sweet the sound’ was the starting pistol’s eventual booming resonance.
-The actual running of the race was quite anti-climactic, as Manning easily took the lead at will, and powered home convincingly with a ten meter margin of victory…oh, and, the Olympic record plus her third American record at said distance (2:00.9).
+The actual running of the race was quite anti-climactic, as Manning easily took the lead at will and powered home convincingly with a ten-meter margin of victory…oh, and the Olympic record plus her third American record at a said distance (2:00.9).

-While Manning was busily becoming the first (and to date, only) American woman to take 800 meter Olympic gold, the titans of the decathlon were deep into day two of their ten event marathon.
-Former University of Colorado Buffalo, Bill Toomey, came into the day with a hefty 115 point margin over a pair of Germans, one Eastern, one Western.
-First up was the hurdles, where, due to a sore leg, Toomey barrier hopped conservatively to a time of but 14.9, some 6/10 of a second off his PR, but good enough to maintain his lead.
+While Manning was busily becoming the first (and to date, only) American woman to take 800-meter Olympic gold, the titans of the decathlon were deep into day two of their ten-event marathon.
+Former University of Colorado Buffalo, Bill Toomey, came into the day with a hefty 115-point margin over a pair of Germans, one Eastern, one Western.
+First up was the hurdles, where, due to a sore leg, Toomey’s barrier hopped conservatively to a time of but 14.9, some 6/10 of a second off his PR, but good enough to maintain his lead.
 Second and third places remained unchanged.

 Rain showers dampened the final final, the dreaded 1500 meters…made even more daunting by the elevation at which it was being contested.
-Despite the exhaustion from the preceding nine events, and the altitude to boot, Bill Toomey led from the start and won his heat in a highlt credible 4:57.1.
-Meanwhile, Hans – Joachim Walde’s 4:58.5 moved him into the silver medal spot while Bendlin’s 5:09.8 scored a mere 356 points…still good enough for bronze.
+Despite the exhaustion from the preceding nine events and the altitude to boot, Bill Toomey led from the start and won his heat in a highly credible 4:57.1.
+Meanwhile, Hans – Joachim Walde’s 4:58.5 moved him into the silver medal spot, while Bendlin’s 5:09.8 scored a mere 356 points…still good enough for bronze.

 The ultimate tally for Toomey was 8193 points, which was 29 shy of his all-time best.
-In so doing, he easily Rafer Johnson’s Olympic record, which had been set in 1960, by a margin of 192 big ones.
+In so doing, he easily lifted Rafer Johnson’s Olympic record, set in 1960, by a margin of 192 big ones.
 While Toomey’s extraordinary Olympic victory impresses mightly, for me at least, the aftermath just boggles my track fan mind.
-In 1969, Iron Man Bill would compete in an unprecented total of TEN decathlon competitions, and eventually, like an early Christmas present, upped the world record by nearly 100 points (8417) on December 11, 1969 in a contest at UCLA’s Drake Stadium.
-It remanins th facility record to this day.
+In 1969, Iron Man Bill would compete in an unprecedented total of TEN decathlon competitions, and eventually, like an early Christmas present, upped the world record by nearly 100 points (8417) on December 11, 1969, in a contest at UCLA’s Drake Stadium.
+It remains the facility record to this day.